Intermittent Fasting and Thyroid: What You Should Know

 Intermittent Fasting and Hypothyroidism

 Hypothyroidism occurs when your thyroid gland does not produce enough hormones.
-Hashimoto's thyroiditis, an autoimmune condition, is the most common cause in developed countries.
-Symptoms include fatigue, weight gain, cold intolerance, and brain fog.
+The National Institute of Diabetes and Digestive and Kidney Diseases names Hashimoto's disease, an autoimmune condition, as the most common cause.
+Symptoms include fatigue, weight gain, cold intolerance, dry skin, and a slowed heart rate.

 The concern with fasting and hypothyroidism is straightforward: if your thyroid is already underperforming, does fasting suppress it further?